 On a winter evening in 2011, I attended “Calling All Artists!” at Northern District Library.
 The massive turnout filled a huge meeting room and had staff scrambling to add rows of chairs to accommodate all the Toronto artists eager to learn more about exhibiting their work at the Toronto Public Library.

 Four speakers talked us through the application process.
-Karen Fleming, who is in charge of TPL’s Art Exhibits, went over the application form in detail.
+The person in charge of TPL’s Art Exhibits went over the application form in detail.
 Greg Astill promoted the services of the popular Digital Design Studio at the Toronto Reference Library.
 Then we learned more about displaying our art to its best advantage from Carol Barbour, TPL Gallery and Exhibits Curator.
 Finally, Susan Cohen discussed the business and marketing aspects of the art profession.
 She generously gave us the benefit of her experience as Program Director for Cultural Careers Council Ontario.

 I took away many helpful ideas from the information session, but two of them stand out the most.